nmendybayev/ansible-dynamic-inventory/README.md

 In general, I recommend running Terraform and Ansible separately during development and testing.
 Once all issues are resolved and everything works as expected, you can add the following code to the 'main.tf' and use 'terraform apply -auto-approve' to provision and configure the EC2 instances in a single step.

+* provisioner "remote-exec"  - optional.

 # Deliverables:
-Once all commands ran, you should expect following message, this is an example:
+Once all commands have been executed, you should see an output message like the following:

 ```
 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.